moomou/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
+* main.py containing the script to train the model
-* model.py containing the script to create and train the model
+* model.py containing the script to create the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results